halfo/halfo.github.io/_posts/2015-01-14-macros-are-evil.md

 category: Competitive_Programming
 ---

-In Competitive programming, we see macros so often.
-They are easy to write, make things faster, more flexible etc. But many doesn't understand (including me) them properly and it's easy to write a bad macro.
+In Competitive programming, we see macros very often.
+They are easy to write, make things faster, more flexible etc. But many don't understand (including me) them properly and it's easy to write a bad macro.
 For example, the two most common macros,

 {% highlight cpp %}
 #define min(a, b) ((a) < (b) ? (a) : (b))